Neutron Skin from Conserved Charge Measurements at Collider Experiments: Abstract

 \section{Abstract}

 We propose a novel method for measuring the neutron skin of heavy nuclei using collider experiments.
-Specifically, we demonstrate that the neutron skin thickness of the lead nucleus can be extracted in $p$+$^{208}$Pb collisions by analyzing a double ratio: The ratio of net electric charge to net baryon number measured near the lead-going rapidity, taken for high-multiplicity events and divided by the same ratio for low-multiplicity events.
+Specifically, we demonstrate that the neutron skin thickness of the lead nucleus can be extracted in $p$+$^{208}$Pb collisions by analyzing a double ratio: The ratio of net electric charge to net baryon number measured in the lead-going direction, taken for high-multiplicity events and divided by the same ratio for low-multiplicity events.
 We compute the expected sensitivity of the double ratio to the neutron skin within a comprehensive (3+1)D relativistic hydrodynamic framework that incorporates multiple conserved charge currents and a charge-dependent lattice-QCD-based equation of state.
 We provide predictions for both $p$+$^{208}$Pb collisions at ${\snn=72}$~GeV and $\snn=5.02$~TeV, corresponding to the center of mass energies realized in the SMOG2 fixed-target setup at LHCb and the LHC collider mode, respectively.

 Precise measurements of the neutron skin thickness of heavy nuclei, defined as the difference between the neutron and proton root-mean-square (RMS) radii are highly desirable, as they provide constraints on properties of nuclear matter~\cite{Chen:2010qx, Lovato:2022vgq, Sorensen:2023zkk}.
 This includes the density dependence of the nuclear symmetry energy---an essential piece of the equation of state (EOS) that fixes the mass--radius relation of neutron stars~\cite{Drischler:2020hwi}.
-A thicker skin points to a stiffer symmetry energy and, consequently, to larger neutron-star radii for a given mass~\cite{NANOGrav:2019jur, Fonseca:2021wxt, Miller:2021qha}.